Shicheng-Guo/BIS180L_web/_posts/2017-06-06-Metagenomics.md

 **Exercise 4:**

 __a.__ When comparing by treatment, which groups are the predominant phyla in the different samples?
-(Remember phyla is designated by `-p`.)
+(Remember phyla is designated by `_p`.)
 Are there any predominant groups unique to particular sample treatments?

 __b.__ When comparing by cultivar, are the predominant phyla consistent with those observed in Part A?
 Are there any predominant phyla unique to a specific cultivar?
 What does this indicate to you about the effect of the genotype and/or the effect of the treatment?